-Stucco is a commonly used exterior finish in Florida to structures that prevents water from penetrating and infiltrating the interior of a residential or commercial building.
-Detailed building codes and proscribed standards of care for the proper installation of stucco to the exterior of a residential or commercial structure exist to ensure that stucco is properly applied.
-The stucco installation process requires a number of critical steps to ensure that the stucco performs as designed and properly serves as a barrier to the outside elements.
+Stucco is a commonly used exterior finish in Florida that is applied to structures for preventing water from penetrating the interior of a building.
+Detailed building codes and standards of care for the proper installation of stucco to the exterior of a residential or commercial structure exist to ensure that stucco is properly applied.
+The stucco installation process requires a number of critical steps to ensure that the stucco performs as designed and properly serves as a barrier to the outside elements and moisture.

-In many cases defective and improper stucco installation damage is obvious, such as stucco cracking, stucco separating from the structure, and even stucco falling off of a structure.
-You may also notice stucco discoloration or rust spots on the stucco finish.
-What you may not notice, is the damage beneath the stucco that can occur within your home.
-This damage can include, but is not limited to, rotting of the wood framing, water soaked insulation, mold growth, structural damage, and electrical problems.
+In many cases of defective and improper stucco installation, the damage is obvious: stucco that is cracked, separated from the structure, or even falling off of a structure are often telltale signs.
+Discoloration or rust spots on the stucco finish can also be indicators of water having seeped in due to a builder’s installation error.
+What you may not see immediately, but is still significant, is the damage beneath the stucco that can occur within your home or commercial building.
+This damage can include, but is not limited to: rotting of the wood framing, water-soaked insulation, toxic mold growth, structural damage, and electrical problems.

-Stucco damage comes in many forms and we have provided an example below.
+Stucco damage comes in many forms, but the picture below demonstrates a typical crack that would result from improper installation.
 Please be aware that some damage may appear more severe than others.
-However, regardless of the appearance of the stucco damage, damage can still occur within your residential or commercial structure.
+However, even if the visible stucco damage does not seem severe, significant internal damage can still have occurred within your residential or commercial structure.

 What Should I Do If I Notice Stucco Damage?

 - Take photographs and videos of the damage.

 - Gather all of your sales contracts with your builder or contractor.